borgbackup/borg/docs/quickstart.rst

 Archives and repositories
 -------------------------

-A Borg archive is used similarly to a tarball in a simpler backup system.
-When ``borg create`` is run on a path, the current state of the files therein is stored in an archive.
+A *Borg archive* is the result of a single backup (``borg create``).
+An archive stores a snapshot of the data of the files "inside" it.
 One can later extract or mount an archive to restore from a backup.

-Repositories are self-contained stores of archives that can be stored locally or remotely.
+*Repositories* are filesystem directories acting as self-contained stores of archives.
-Archives stored inside a repository are deduplicated with one another, which is why Borg shines for incremental backups.
+Repositories can be accessed locally via path or remotely via ssh.
+Under the hood, repositories contain data blocks and a manifest tracking which blocks are in each archive.
+If some data hasn't changed from one backup to another, Borg can simply reference an already uploaded data chunk (deduplication).

 Important note about free space
 -------------------------------